 In my ongoing search to uncover alternative high blood pressure remedies I came across some interesting information in the world of genetic research topics the other day, which I thought was worth spending some time on.

-The Human Genome Project whose first complete sequence of individual human genomes was published in 2001, and which continues to this date, was a major breakthrough.
+The Human Genome Project whose first complete sequence of individual human genomes was published, and which continues to this date, was a major breakthrough.
 The data which the project has produced so far is readily available to scientists in many different fields of study, such as Medicine, Forensics and Anthropology, and offers exciting possibilities for eventual progress in the diagnosis and treatment of human diseases.

 The information I came across recently piqued my interest because it was geared towards specific genes which the current research is showing have a connection to the regulation of blood pressure in the body.